aws-samples/sagemaker-studio-mlflow-integration/README.md

 cdk deploy --all --require-approval never
 ```

+To run this sample, we reccommend to deploy all 4 Stacks to test out the SageMaker integration.
+However, if you are only interested in the MLflow deployment (MLflow server, MLflow UI, and REST API Gateway), you can deploy only the first three stacks, i.e. [`MLflowVPCStack`](./cdk/lib/mlflow-vpc-stack.ts), [`RestApiGatewayStack`](./cdk/lib/rest-api-gateway-stack.ts) and [`AmplifyMLflowStack`](./cdk/lib/amplify-mlflow-stack.ts).

 ## Cognito User Pool and Lambda Authorizer

 We have provided a script that will populate the Cognito User Pool with 3 users, each belonging to a different group.